Excerpt from the official Academic Programs Catalog.

 Students must consult their advisors to learn which specific requirements apply to their degree programs.

 Following this section are the requirements as represented in Degree Navigator, MSU's online advising tool.
 The Degree Navigator section is only available for programs using Degree Navigator for degree certiication.

 College of Arts and Letters Department of Linguistics and Germanic, Slavic, Asian and African Languages Undergraduate Programs Minor in German

 The Minor in German, which is administered by the Department of Linguistics and Germanic, Slavic, Asian and African Languages, provides students the opportunity to acquire advanced knowledge of the German language and German cultures.

 The minor is available as an elective to students who are enrolled in bachelor’s degree programs at Michigan State University other than the Bachelor of Arts Degree in German.
 With the approval of the department and college that administers the student’s degree program, the courses that are used to satisfy the minor may also be used to satisfy the requirements for the bachelor’s degree.
-At least 12 unique credits counted towards the requirements for a student’s minor must not be used to fulfill the requirements for that student’s major.

 Students who plan to complete the requirements for the minor should consult an undergraduate advisor in the Department of Linguistics and Germanic, Slavic, Asian and African Languages.

 Complete a minimum of 15 credits from the following.
 At least 12 credits must be at the 300-level or higher.